 Dogs are in many ways like children.
 And that’s particularly true for when they’re being exhausted.
 Overly tired children often become hyperactive.
 With dogs, it’s just the same.
-Have you ever noticed that your dog gets particularly excited after a long hike or agility training session?
-In that case it’s most likely that he’s overly tired.

 The other most common reason is the exact opposite: lack of mental or physical stimulation that leads to dog boredom.

-I have already written a post about dog boredom which you can find here.
 This is another important factor that can cause a dog to be hyperactive.
 A bored dog will find himself something to do!
 And this something could be running around your house endlessly or jumping up and down on you with no break.

 This hyper behavior can very well appear out of the blue!
 If your pooch has quite a calm character, he might accept the lack of exercise for a relatively long time.
-But at some time it will just burst out of him and he’ll start to get crazy!
+But at some point it will just burst out of him and he’ll start to get crazy!

 Sorry to tell you but most of dogs’ behaviors can immediately be linked to your behavior.
 Dogs in the wild live in packs and every dog has a different role.
 Per pack there can only be one pack leader.
 In our society, you as the owner have to be the pack leader!
 The pack leader tells the pack what to do and how to react in different situations.
-So dogs are intuitively used to looking at their pack leader and imitate his or her behavior.
+So, dogs are intuitively used to looking at their pack leader and imitate his or her behavior.

 To be honest, Baloo and I are a very good example for this.
 Being a poodle, he’s very smart but also very sensitive.
-So he’s always observing me closely.
+So, he’s always observing me closely.
 Whenever I am not really calm or relaxed, Baloo starts to become uneasy.
 As you can imagine, I happen to be stressed, angry, sad or excited every now and then… And that’s when Baloo gets really annoying.
 He gets overly excited, bouncy and starts whining… Exactly what you need, when you’re stressed yourself!

 This is a particularly good example of why your dog is so hyper all of a sudden.
 Seemingly, nothing has changed but he’s jumping around like a rabbit, right?
-It’s very likely that you’re hormone level has changed for some reason and Fido doesn’t know what to make of it.
+It’s very likely that your hormone level has changed for some reason and Fido doesn’t know what to make of it.